supremeimposter/My-Vault/GATE/Digital-Logic/Combinational Circuits/Decoder.md

 > [!caution]
 > Do not confuse the active high and low encoders with enable input.
-> Each type of decoder has active high and active low enable input.
+> Both decoders has active high and active low enable input.

-### AND Decoder
+### AND Implementation of Decoder

 In this AND implementation of Decoders, all of the outputs are "one-hot" encoded i.e. out of all the outputs, only one output is $1$.